-Understanding the market, market drivers, user persona and their journey forms an important part of the innovation process.
+Understanding the market, market drivers, user persona and their journey form an important part of the innovation process.
 But the process is never as straightforward as it seems.
 Innovation can be both a necessity and a possibility, and possibility can come in many forms – technical, cultural, infrastructure, and more.
 But bias can often upend the best intentions.

 When innovation goes wrong

 The Airbus A380 was hailed as the biggest passenger jet, with the capacity to fly 800 passengers.
 But twelve years after its launch Airbus was looking at growing losses and canceled orders.
 What went wrong?

 Due to the sheer size of the plane and its powerful turbines, many upgrades were required at airports to accommodate it – larger runway and hangers, stronger tarmac to name just a few of the more significant requirements.
 Many airports declined to make these investments, leaving the A380 with access to under 30% of airports worldwide.